iCliniq Logo

 Introduction:

-Rectal culture is the procedure done for the identification of bacteria or any other microorganism responsible for any condition related to the gastrointestinal tract, like food poisoning or gonorrhea.
-This is done to confirm the presence of infection and also to identify the type of bacteria or microorganism responsible for its cause.
-The rectal culture test is suggested by the doctor when the relevant symptoms of infection of the digestive tract are visible.
-Rectal culture results are highly helpful for the doctor in deciding the type of treatment.
+Rectal culture is the procedure for identifying bacteria or any other microorganism responsible for any condition related to the gastrointestinal tract, like food poisoning or gonorrhea.
+This is done to confirm the presence of an infection and identify the type of bacteria or microorganism responsible for its cause.
+The doctor suggests the rectal culture test when the relevant symptoms of infection of the digestive tract are visible.
+Rectal culture results are beneficial for the doctor when deciding the type of treatment.

 How Is Rectal Culture Performed?

-The rectal culture procedure is performed by placing a cotton swab in the rectum, and it is rotated smoothly and taken out.
+The rectal culture procedure is performed by placing a cotton swab in the rectum, which is rotated smoothly and removed.
 The sample collected is now sent to the laboratory, where the smear on the swab is placed in the culture media.
 After that, the sample is placed under the microscope to identify the type of germ or bacteria.

-Let's have a look at what exactly a culture medium is as it plays a really important role in the process of rectal culture or any other culture.
+Let's have a look at what exactly a culture medium is, as it plays a really important role in the process of rectal culture or any other culture.
 A culture medium is a liquid or gel medium that, under favorable conditions, provides an environment for the microorganism to grow and multiply with the required essential nutrients and minerals in the laboratory setup.
-The culture of microorganisms is important for a lot of reasons, like the identification of microbial species, diagnosis of infectious diseases, development of serological assays for vaccines, genetic studies, and also for obtaining antigens.
+The culture of microorganisms is important for many reasons, like the identification of microbial species, diagnosis of infectious diseases, development of serological assays for vaccines, genetic studies, and obtaining antigens.

 Why Is Rectal Culture Performed?

-There could be multiple reasons why rectal culture is performed, like:
+There could be multiple reasons why rectal culture is performed, such as:

 • When a person is hospitalized for any surgical procedure, they are screened for antibiotic-resistant organisms.
-This screening involves the procedure that requires samples from the nose and rectum, and hence rectal culture is required.
+This screening involves a method that requires samples from the nose and rectum, and hence, rectal culture is required.

-• It is also done to check for vancomycin-resistant enterococcus (VRE) in the intestine of the patients getting admitted to hospitals or nursing homes, as this microorganism has the capability of spreading to other people.
+• It is also done to check for vancomycin-resistant enterococcus (VRE) in the intestines of patients admitted to hospitals or nursing homes, as this microorganism can spread to other people.

 • Rectal culture is also indicated in cases where fecal culture is not possible or getting feces samples is not possible.